HeatherAu/wine_group_project/README.md

 Split the wine_tidy data intro training and testing data so the training data can be summarized

 Did some formatting and added in the stuff we needed to do, pls add ur student # in :)

+Added student number, and Method & Expected Outcomes and Significance